UofM-PHYS30762/quickstart/README.md

 This guide contains instructions on how to set up your laptop for coding, compiling and running C++ programs.

+## Instructions for using lab computers

+You should use Visual Studio Code as an Integrated Development Environment (IDE).
+Note: unlike last years, DO NOT USE Visual Studio 2019) and all installation will be ready for you thanks to IT Services.

+To test that things work correctly and get accustomed to what the various commands do, there is a [tutorial on the VS Code website](https://code.visualstudio.com/docs/cpp/config-mingw#_create-a-hello-world-app) that you should follow before starting with your code.

+If you have any issues, contact the course leaders and demonstrators during the lab sessions so that we can add it to the common knowledge of troubleshooting below.

 ## Instructions if you bring your own laptop

 ### Mac